marq24/emacberry.com/_docs/9992-privacy.md

 # GPSLogger Data safety Declaration at Google Play explained

-How does that match with the statement, that GPSLogger will just record the location **only** on the device?
+How does this declaration match with the statement, that GPSLogger will just record the location **only** on the device?

 > taking a deep breath

-**None of the points that are listed in the Data Safety Declaration at GooglePlay qualify for the core use case of GPSLogger**
+**None of the points that are listed in the Data Safety Declaration at GooglePlay are relevant for the core use case of GPSLogger**

-We are dealing with Google here.
-They are analysing the code of the app for potential issues and once the code is flagged by a machine as suspicious the app will be removed from the store.
+The problem is, we are dealing with Google here.
+They are analysing the code of your app for potential issues and once it's flagged by a machine as suspicious the app will be removed from the store.
+Once that happened, the Developer gets informed that _your app is not compliant with **something**_ and that you should **_fix it_** and submit your app again.

-Once that happened, the Developer gets informed, that _your app is not compliant with **something**_ and that you should **_fix_** it and submit your app again.
-Here the key problem is, that you're either dealing with bots/machines and/or low paid (and _as consequence_ low trained & skilled) support staff.
+Here is the key problem, you're either dealing with bots/machines and/or low paid (and _as consequence_ low trained & skilled) support staff.
+It's impossible to get qualified information what part of the app code has been identified as _ suspicious_.

-It's impossible to get qualified information what part of the app code has been identified as _suspicious_ (that has caused the ban).
-In such a case a developer has to guess, if there should be additional information be provided to the users of the app or if there is anything in the application description that have to be adjusted - or if it's really a functionality (code) that needs to be adjusted.
+In such a case you as developer has to guess, if there should be additional information provided to the users, if there is anything in the application description that have to be adjusted or if it's really a functionality (code) that need to be adjusted.

 > I have a long history trying to communicate with the Google Developer support, and I don't want to waste my life any
 > further with them.
 GooglePlay Store has a de facto monopole for Android app distribution and that there is no neutral